In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Establishment of Environmental Management Systems

-Mazda is promoting the establishment of environmental management systems (EMS) across its entire supply chain and in all Group companies.
-The purpose of the EMS is to carry out more environmentally conscious business activities in a more effective manner, based on ISO 14001 and other standards.
+Mazda is promoting the establishment of environmental management systems across its entire supply chain and in all Group companies.
+The purpose of these systems is to facilitate more effective eco-friendly business activities based on ISO 14001 and other standards.

 - Acquisition of ISO 14001 certification by Mazda and 14 of 15 Group manufacturing companies in Japan and overseas

-- Promotion of receipt of certification under EcoAction 21 (EA21),* an EMS, by domestic automobile sales companies; completion of certification by 15 sales companies and at Mazda Chuhan Co., Ltd.; promotion of certification at owner-managed dealerships resulting in acquisition of certification at a total of 119 dealerships comprised of 24 dealerships for the Mazda/Mazda Enfini sales channel, 94 dealerships for the Mazda Autozam sales channel, and Mazda Chuhan (as of the end of March, 2024)
+- Promotion of receipt of certification under EcoAction 21 (EA21),* an environmental management system, by domestic directly operated dealerships and owner-managed dealerships; acquisition of certification at a total of 113 dealerships comprised of 23 dealerships for the Mazda/Mazda Enfini sales channel, 89 dealerships for the Mazda Autozam sales channel, and the Mazda Chuhan (as of March 31, 2025)

-* EA21 is a simplified EMS established by the Ministry of the Environment, for application at companies of various scales, such as small to medium-sized companies.
+* EA21 is a simplified environmental management system established by Japan's Ministry of the Environment for application at companies of various scales, such as small to medium-sized companies.

 List of ISO 14001-Certified Production and Business Sites